cmu-delphi/covidcast/Python-packages/covidcast-py/DEVELOP.md

 `pylint` in `.pylintrc` and for `mypy` in `mypy.ini`.

 __Testing__
-- `pytest` is the framework used in this package
+- `pytest` is the framework used in this package.
 - Each function should have corresponding unit tests.
 - Tests should be deterministic.
 - Similarly, tests should not make network calls.